KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Recommendation: Found `new Date()` in file `MMM-DynamicWeather.ts`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 7. Deprecated: Found `getYear()` in file `MMM-DynamicWeather.ts`: Replace `getYear()` by `getFullYear()`.
 8. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-DynamicWeather.ts`: OpenWeather API 2.5 will be deprecated in June 2024.
 Please update to 3.0.
-9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+10. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+Please add one.
-10. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+12. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-11. Found directory `node_modules`.
+13. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-12. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-EARTH by mykle1](https://github.com/mykle1/MMM-EARTH)